 AcknowledgementS

-The work has been developed in the frameworks of the Italian projects: “Automazione dei processi e di test di misurazione orientati alla tracciabilità della lavorazione di pezzi speciali e delle attività di officina: ‘TraiIndustry 4.0’” [Automation of processes and measurement tests oriented to the traceability of processing of special parts and worker activities: ‘TraiIndustry 4.0']”.
-The authors would like to thank the Dyrecta Lab researchers, G. Birardi, B. Boussahel, A. Calicchio, D. Carella, A. Colonna, A. Costanzo, V. Custodero, A. D’Accolti, L. D’Alessandro, M. Legrottaglie, A. Leogrande, A. Lombardi, A. Lorusso, N. Malfettone, S. F. Massari, O. Rizzo, D. D. Romagno, N. Savino, S. Selicato, M. Solazzo, M. M. Sorbo, F. Tarulli and V. Vitti for their effort.
-Authors thank also MEDTEC srl for the provided support about working procedures.
-The paper is an extend version of the proceeding work [37].
+This study has been developed in the framework of the Italian projects ‘Automazione dei processi e di test di misurazione orientati alla tracciabilità della lavorazione di pezzi speciali e delle attività di officina: ‘TraiIndustry 4.0’’ (Automation of processes and measurement tests oriented towards the traceability of the processing of special parts and worker activities: ‘TraiIndustry 4.0').
+The authors would like to thank the Dyrecta Lab researchers, G. Birardi, B. Boussahel, A. Calicchio, D. Carella, A. Colonna, A. Costanzo, V. Custodero, A. D’Accolti, L. D’Alessandro, M. Legrottaglie, A. Leogrande, A. Lombardi, A. Lorusso, N. Malfettone, S. F. Massari, O. Rizzo, D. D. Romagno, N. Savino, S. Selicato, M. Solazzo, M. M. Sorbo, F. Tarulli and V. Vitti for their efforts.
+The authors would also like to thank MEDTEC srl for the support provided on the working procedures.
+The paper is an extended version of an earlier paper [37].

 References